Education Resources for Ohio Adult Workers in Transition

 Find financial aid for education

 - Grants and Scholarships - University System of Ohio students have a number of ways to lower the cost of sticker price tuition.
 Grants and scholarships are awards that directly lower students' out-of-pocket education costs, and generally do not have to be repaid.
 Click this link to find out more.

-- Opportunity.gov - A list of financial assistance resources for students.
+- Types of Financial Aid - A list of federal financial assistance resources for students.